 13. Epson’s ‘swimming in ink’ stunt

 Now to a PR stunt that quite literally made a splash.
-Last year, Epson, the printer manufacturer, teamed up with sportswear company, Triflare, for a one-off event in New York’s Times Square.
+In 2016, Epson, the printer manufacturer, teamed up with sportswear company, Triflare, for a one-off event in New York’s Times Square.

 It involved members of the US synchronised swim team performing in a 17,000-gallon multi-coloured tank, with all performances being broadcast live on giant LED screens.